jiangwei221/jiangwei221.github.io/index.md

 I'm a 4th year PhD student in hyper-parameter tuning under the supervision of [Prof. Kwang Moo Yi](https://www.cs.ubc.ca/~kmyi/) at [Computer Vision Lab](https://vision.cs.ubc.ca/), University of British Columbia, Canada.
 From 2021 to 2022, I interned at Apple AI/ML with [Anurag Ranjan](https://anuragranj.github.io/).
 In 2020, I interned at Huawei with [Prof. Yang Wang](https://users.encs.concordia.ca/~wayang/).

-I'm looking for jobs in the industry, and I'm expected to graduate in Octorbor 2022.
+I'm looking for jobs in the industry, and I'm expected to graduate in Octobor 2022.

 * Email: jiangwei1993@gmail.com
 * Here is my [resume](./pdfs/jw_resume.pdf)